AnaabaJoseph/Student_Performance_Analysis/reports/stage2_preprocessing_methodology.md

 Result: **15 ordinal, 15 nominal.** Three borderline cases worth flagging explicitly:

-- `class_attendance` (always/sometimes/never) is ordinal but the scale runs in the *opposite* direction to "more attendance is better" — kept as ordinal since the order itself is real, but coefficient/SHAP signs must be interpreted with this in mind later.
+- `class_attendance` (always/sometimes/never) is ordinal but the scale runs in the *opposite* direction to "more attendance is better", kept as ordinal since the order itself is real.

 - `project_impact` (positive/negative/neutral) and `midterm_prep_timing` (closest-to-exam/
   regularly-during-semester/never)

-  These two were coded by the original survey as 1/2/3, but those numbers do **not** correspond to a quality ranking — treating them as ordinal would silently tell the model "neutral > negative" and "never preparing > cramming," which is not a defensible claim.
+  These two were coded by the original survey as 1/2/3, but those numbers do **not** correspond to a quality ranking, treating them as ordinal would silently tell the model "neutral > negative" and "never preparing > cramming," which is not a defensible claim.
 Both are treated as nominal.